retr0nade/Mental-Burnout-Tracker/README.md

 - 🖱️ **Erratic Click Behavior**: Analyzes erratic mouse clicks and scroll behavior.
 - 📊 **Mental Load Score**: Computes a score (0–10) indicating your current mental load.
 - 🧘 **Wellness Prompts**: Suggests breaks or short meditations based on your load.
+- 🔘 **Tracking Toggle**: You can now turn tracking on/off directly from the popup.

 ## 🧪 Current Status